lucastheis/cmt/README.md

 # Conditional Modeling Toolkit

-A C++ implementation of conditional models such as the MCGSM.
+A C++ implementation of conditional models such as the MCGSM and MCBM.

 ## Requirements